Singular vorticity solutions of the incompressible Euler equation via inviscid limits: Analysis of the regular factors of the vorticity function and their viscosity limit

 for some $\alpha\in \left(\frac{1}{2},1\right)$ such that we have local $L^1$ integrability.
 Since all coefficients of the spatial terms are bounded functions times a factor $\overline{\mu}$, they become small for a small time horizon $\rho >0$ ( which is the time horizon of the related problem in original time coordinates $t$), and, hence, the effect of the density becomes small.
 The damping term can be put on the 'left side', and the increments on the right side can be extracted by use of Young inequalities.
 Here integrals are splitted in local intergals in a ball around weak singularities and their complements.
 Note that in dimension $D=3$ the kernel in the definition of the Biot-Savart law is locally $L^1$ and is $L^2$ outside a ball containing the weak singularity.
 The reader may consult related papers where this has been carried out in similar situations \end{proof}

-Ad ii) The existence of upper bounds is closely related to the second claim in item i) follows quite straightforwardly from the contraction result, where the damping effect of the potential term can be used in a scheme.
-It does hold also for the transformed local solution of the Navier Stokes equation $u^{\rho,\nu,l}_i,~1\leq i\leq D$, and we describe the argument in this case.
-The treatment for the function $u^{\rho,\nu,-l}_i,~1\leq i\leq D$ is similar.
+Ad ii) The existence of upper bounds is closely related to the second claim in item i) and follows quite straightforwardly from the contraction result, where the damping effect of the potential term can be used in oorder to design a global scheme for the transformed equation in global time.
+This global scheme corresponds to a local scheme for $u^{\rho,\nu,-,*,e,l}_i,~ 1\leq i\leq D$ on a local time interval $[0,\rho)$ in time coordinates $t$ of course.
+The global scheme is definied in terms of transformed local solutions of the Navier Stokes type equations for $u^{\rho,\nu,-,e,l}_i,~1\leq i\leq D$, and we describe the argument in this case.
+The treatment for the function $u^{\rho,\nu,-,*,e}_i,~1\leq i\leq D$ is similar.
 Let us assume that we have regular data $f_i\in H^m\cap C^m$ for some $m\geq 2$.
-Then by induction on the time step number $l$ and by the semi-group property it for the first statement in item ii) it suffices to show that for each $l\geq 1$ the local limit function
+Then by induction on the time step number $l$ and by the semi-group property it for the first statement in item ii) it suffices to show the preservation of regularupper bounds of the time interval $[l-1,l]$ inductively.
+For each $l\geq 1$ we construct the local time limit function